 If you wish to propose a new phase of the campaign, please read our expansion guidelines and contact us.
 Thank you.

 TERMS AND GUIDELINES FOR EXPANDING THE BFBV CAMPAIGN

 - The objective of the Be Fair Be Vegan campaign has been, from the start, to promote the uncompromising vegan message, not any particular organization (including BFBV).
 To that end, throughout the New York City campaign and beyond, we’ve avoided referring to Be Fair Be Vegan as an organization.
 Instead, we’ve presented Be Fair Be Vegan as a message, an educational resource, and an animal justice campaign.
-In the interest of maintaining this important focus, we ask groups and individuals who are interested in helping to expand the campaign to please respect our original (and ongoing) objective regarding prioritizing the message over the organization, and to run the campaign simply as Be Fair Be Vegan, rather than identifying it as an effort by their group, or using the campaign to promote any group in particular (including BFBV).
+In the interest of maintaining this important focus, we ask groups and individuals who are interested in helping to expand the campaign to please respect our original (and ongoing) objective regarding prioritizing the message over the organization, and to run the campaign simply as Be Fair Be Vegan, rather than identifying it as an effort by their group, or using the campaign to promote any person or group in particular (including BFBV).

 - The campaign’s message and position is abolitionist: Veganism is a matter of fundamental justice, not a “lifestyle”, or personal choice.
 It is simply something we owe anyone who is sentient.
 We do not promote welfare reform, we do not support single issue campaigns, and we oppose efforts to promote “reducetarianism”, vegetarianism, meatless Mondays, etc. Therefore, we require that the campaign not be used to promote any of the above, directly or indirectly.
 We ask local groups and individuals to please respect BFBV’s abolitionist message and position.

 - The artwork must be used without any modifications, including the website.
 BFBV will send the artwork directly to the media company.
 If modifications are necessary, BFBV will make the edits and submit revised copy.